-- 7.1 The Director of Finance, in consultation with Heads of Service is responsible for assessing insurable risks and for arranging all insurance cover, including the management and control of the insurance fund.
-He/she will control all claims and maintain records of them. - 7.2 Heads of Service must promptly notify the Director of Finance in writing of all new risks or assets to be insured and of any alterations affecting existing insurances.
-All insurances held must be reviewed on an annual basis. - 7.3 In the event of any insurance claim or occurrence Heads of Service must: - (a) not admit liability where this may prejudice the outcome of any settlement; - (b) promptly notify the Insurance Portfolio Manager in writing, of any loss, liability, damage or any event likely to lead to a claim; and - (c) inform the Police in the case of loss or malicious damage to Council property. - 7.4 Heads of Service must consult the Director of Finance and the Director of Legal Services as to the terms of any indemnity the Council is required to give. - 7.5 The Director of Finance will determine the extent of insurance cover which must be provided for in any external contract for the supply of goods, works or services.
-The Director of Finance, in consultation with the Head of Service and Director of Legal Services, may reduce the cover requirements in respect of specific contracts.
+7.1 The Director of Finance, in consultation with Heads of ServiceSenior Officers is responsible for assessing insurable risks and for arranging all insurance cover, including the management and control of the insurance fund.
+He/she will control all claims and maintain records of them.

+- 7.2 Heads of ServiceSenior Officers and specifically managers of key Regeneration Projects must promptly notify the Director of Finance in writing of all new risks or assets to be insured and of any alterations affecting existing insurances.
+All insurances held must be reviewed on an annual basis. - 7.3 In the event of any insurance claim or occurrence Heads of Service Senior Officers must: - (a) not admit liability where this may prejudice the outcome of any settlement; - (b) promptly notify the Insurance Portfolio Manager in writing, of any loss, liability, damage or any event likely to lead to a claim; and - (c) inform the Police in the case of loss or malicious damage to Council property. - 7.4 Heads of ServiceSenior Officers-must consult the Director of Finance and the Director of Legal Services as to the terms of any indemnity the Council is required to give. - 7.5 The Director of Finance will determine the extent of insurance cover in line with Contract Procedure Rules which must be provided for in any external contract for the supply of goods, works or services.
+The Director of Finance/Assistant Director of Finance, in consultation with the Head of ServiceSenior Officer, and Director of Legal Services, may reduce the cover requirements in respect of specific contracts.